-The Kindergarten Transition Summit, which took place in the university’s Dining Commons, was a unique experience that provided participants with the chance to hear from expert presenters and panelists, in addition to learning about opportunities to create and collaborate with kindergarten transition teams among Niagara County school districts and childcare centers.
+The Kindergarten Transition Summit provides participants with the chance to hear from expert presenters and panelists, in addition to learning about opportunities to create and collaborate with kindergarten transition teams among Niagara County school districts and childcare centers.

-The overall goal of the event was to build kindergarten transition teams between school districts and preschools and childcare center programs as a means to increase the school-readiness of children.
-It was an exceptional opportunity for early childhood leaders and policymakers to look collaboratively and analytically at Niagara County’s current transition practices, and see what research has shown to be beneficial for children starting elementary school.
+The overall goal of the event is to build kindergarten transition teams between school districts and preschools and childcare center programs as a means to increase the school-readiness of children, giving early childhood leaders and policymakers the opportunity to look collaboratively and analytically at Niagara County’s current transition practices, and see what research has shown to be beneficial for children starting elementary school.

-Among the summit’s 96 attendees were representatives from eight Niagara County school districts, including school superintendents, principals, kindergarten teachers and preschool teachers, as well as area childcare center owners and directors.
+To date, over 100 stakeholders, including representatives from eight Niagara County school districts, including school superintendents, principals, kindergarten teachers and preschool teachers, as well as area childcare center owners and directors have attended the Summit.

-After the summit it was abundantly clear how passionate, optimistic and willing individuals in Niagara County’s early childhood community are to assist children and families through such an important time.
-Through a post-summit feedback questionnaire, it was shown that over half of the participants feel the summit deepened their knowledge of what systemic and integrated transitions to kindergarten look like and assisted in the learning process of how to strengthen current transition practices.
+Through post-summit feedback questionnaires, it has been shown that over half of the participants feel the summit has deepened their knowledge of what systemic and integrated transitions to kindergarten look like and assisted in the learning process of how to strengthen current transition practices.

 Our Response to Covid: 2020 Virtual Kindergarten Summit